 We know the economy is tough right now for everyone (believe us, we know).
 I’ve heard from many of our supporters that when things rebound, that they would be first in line to make a gift or become a season ticket holder.
 We also know how easy it is to get discouraged when civic leaders predictably include the arts in their first rounds of budget cuts, despite the evidence that the arts help cities improve and grow.
 We’ve even recently been hit by such a cut after the grant was approved and we had budgeted for the year accordingly, putting us in a horrible bind.
 Do we lower our production values?
 Do we take it out on our artists?
 Of course those are not acceptable options.

 While our leaders may not always see the value in the arts, one thing is clear: you do.
 The numbers prove it.
 Show after show, year after year, Bay area residents increasingly choose to support our emerging arts community.
 Jobsite relies exclusively on the support of you: our friends, our patrons and our sponsors.

-In addition to cash, Jobsite seeks sponsorships from area businesses as well as in-kind trade.
-We currently have season sponsors in Creative Loafing, The Gobioff Foundation, Illumination Advertising, The Refinery, The State of Florida Division of Cultural Affairs, The Arts Council of Hillsborough County and the Hillsborough County Board of County Commissioners.
-Jobsite is a proud member of Theater Communications Group, the league of professional American theater, as well as Theatre Tampa Bay, the association of professional theaters for our region.
+In addition to cash, Jobsite seeks sponsorships from area businesses and in-kind trade in the form of goods or services.
+We currently have season sponsors in Creative Loafing, The Gobioff Foundation, Illumination Advertising, The Refinery/Fodder & Shine, The State of Florida Division of Cultural Affairs, The Arts Council of Hillsborough County and the Hillsborough County Board of County Commissioners.
+Jobsite is a proud member of Theater Communications Group, the league of professional American theater, as well as Theatre Tampa Bay, the regional association of professional theaters.